Ranking movers: De Minaur returns to world's top 20

 Men's singles

-After his semifinal run at Queen's Club, Alex de Minaur has returned to a career-high of No.18 in the latest ATP Tour men's singles rankings.
-The 22-year-old rises four spots to reclaim his position inside the world's top 20.
+Alex de Minaur has returned to the world's top 20 in the latest ATP Tour men's singles rankings.
+The 23-year-old is enjoying a career-best clay-court season, having won nine of his 14 matches on the surface.

-Alex Bolt is the biggest mover of the week, jumping 45 places to world No.150 after winning an ATP Challenger title in Nottingham.
-The 28-year-old is now the No.8-ranked Australian man.
+Li Tu improves 28 spots to world No.309 this week, a new career-high for the 25-year-old.

+There are also new career-highs for 21-year-old Tristan Schoolkate, jumping up 22 places to a career-high world No.459, and 18-year-old James McCabe, rising 11 spots to world No.523.

 |AUSSIE TOP 10